narayan-b-raikar/Sanskrit-Keyboard-Sulekhanee/README.md

 # Installation instructions:

-To install this keyboard layout on your computer, first you must download the zip file from this link:
+If you want to install this keyboard layout on your computer, first you must download the zip file from this link:

 https://github.com/narayan-b-raikar/Sanskrit-Keyboard-Sulekhanee/files/14395592/Sanskrit.Sulekhanee.v.3.0.zip

 after that, you need to extract the downloaded zip file. after extraction, click on the Setup icon in the extracted folder.
-If the Windows Smart Screen warning dialog is displayed, don't worry.
+If the Windows Smart Screen warning dialog is displayed, do not worry.
 It is 100 % virus free.
 Therefore, you can simply click on the ‘Learn More’ icon and then click on the ‘Run Anyway’ button.
 After this, Sanskrit keyboard will be successfully installed on your computer and available for you anywhere to write Sanskrit language.
 Click on ‘close’ button to exit installation dialog.

 # How to use this keyboard:

 Wherever you want to write in Sanskrit, just press Alt+Shift or Windows+Space key combination. your Sanskrit keyboard will be activated.
 The same key combination should be pressed to return to English.
 See the image in the extracted folder for how to use this keyboard.
-If you have any feedback or suggestions about this keyboard, send it to my email address shreenilaya@outlook.in. thankyou.
+If you have any feedback or suggestions about this keyboard, send it to my email address shreenilaya@outlook.in.

+# modifying keyboard layout as per your convenience:

+If you want to modify this keyboard, you must install Microsoft keyboard layout creator V 1.4.
+You can download this application from this page https://www.microsoft.com/en-us/download/details.aspx?id=102134.
+Then open the installed application and click on load existing keyboard from the file menu. for more info, refer the help topic from dedicated menu in the application.

+Note: on Windows 8 or later OS, Microsoft net framework 3.0 and 3.5 must be installed for this application to work properly.